 While Dan is usually the person you’ll meet at the farmers’ markets, he doesn’t run the farm alone.
-Dan’s wife Susan, their four grandchildren, his son Keith and his wife Nicole, and Christine and Andrew “Chip” Chiappinelli all assist in raising the farm’s 250 head of grassfed Black Angus cattle, 800 laying hens, Tamworth pigs and herd of grassfed Jersey dairy cattle.
+Dan’s wife Susan, their four grandchildren, his son Keith and his wife Nicole, and Christine and Andrew “Chip” Chiappinelli all assist in raising the farm’s 250 head of Black Angus cattle, 400 laying hens, Tamworth pigs and herd of grassfed Jersey dairy cattle.
 Dan and his family are successful farmers even though they didn’t come from a farming background.
 Dan was a corporate executive in NYC, but after 9/11 he decided to leave the corporate world and become a full time farmer.

-When asked why his eggs are “so great,” Dan replied, “The hens are pasture raised and the eggs have an orange yolk that’s full of beta carotene and omega-3.
+When asked why his eggs are “so great,” Dan replied, “The hens are raised on pasture and the eggs have an orange yolk that’s full of beta carotene and omega-3.
 The hens are out and about all day long eating bugs and grass, supplemented with 100 percent organic soy-free grain.”
 The fact that his animals are pasture raised is very important to Dan.
 “Pasture-raised is key,” he says.
 “The term ‘free-range’ is meaningless.
 All of our chickens are moved to fresh grass every day.
 We want our animals to have a longer life span and raising our cattle to a later age gives nicer tasting beef because it allows the animals to marble.
 We cultivate the best grasses, 100 percent Black Angus, best genetics.”
 As well as providing tasty, nutritious eggs, Dan explains that the chickens provide the farm’s fertilizer needs and pest control.
-“They replenish the soil’s nutrients with their nitrogen-rich droppings, as well as eat up all of the fly larvae that are beginning to hatch in the patties left behind by the cattle,” says Dan.
+“They replenish the soil’s nutrients with their nitrogen-rich droppings, and eat up all of the fly larvae that are beginning to hatch in the patties left behind by the cattle,” says Dan.
 “It’s an awesome symbiotic relationship!”
 The pigs also play an important role, helping to cultivate the soil and remove any long-standing weed problems.
 “We believe that if you let a pig do what it is naturally programmed to do, everyone wins,” says Dan.
 “The pigs eat, root, and take mud baths at their leisure, we enjoy a sustainable and aesthetically pleasing addition to our farm, and best of all, our customers get to enjoy a healthy end product that they can feel good about eating.”